mardukaj/line-chart/README.md

 In this example project i have created a library for drawing line charts on X, Y axes.
 Also i have made an live example for line chart.

 - chart.html - Displays bar chart example.
+Inside of this file you can insert your data for generating new charts.
 - scripts/canvasChart.js - In this file i have written the code for creating line chart.

 -----------------------